oauthjs/node-oauth2-server/Readme.md

 To obtain a token you should POST to `/oauth/token`.
-You should include your client credentials in the Authorization header ("Basic " + client_id:client_secret base64'd), and then grant_type ("password"), username and password in the request body, for example:
+You should include your client credentials in the Authorization header ("Basic " + client_id:client_secret base64'd), and then grant_type ("password"), username, password, and optionally a scope in the request body, for example:

 ```
 POST /oauth/token HTTP/1.1